gristlabs/grainjs/docs/api/index.md

 ::: info Example

-Here's an equivalent example using dom methods `dom.cls`, `dom.attr`, `dom.text`.
+Here's an example equivalent to the one above, using dom methods `dom.cls`, `dom.attr`, `dom.text`.
 In reality, these methods are useful with observable values rather than constant strings.
 ```ts
  dom('a', dom.attr('href', url), dom.cls('myclass'),
      dom.text('Hello '), dom('strong', dom.text('world')));